 *A big announcement can be found at the end of this post, keep reading!*

 During high school, I entered a relationship that not even the stars could predict.
-We’ll call him A. A and I were together every single day.
+We’ll call him A and I were together every single day.
 Usually from when we woke up until we went back to sleep.
 He was cool with my family, and I, his.
 He never cheated, hit me, or called me mean names, he never actually did anything bad or wrong.
-At the time, the worst thing he did to me was speak to an ex he still held near and dear.
+At the time, the worst thing he did to me was speaking to an ex he still held near and dear.
 At the time, I didn’t realize it was just puppy love.

 But in the end, I learned so much from him.
 This was when I initially learned that you could lay your head next to someone else’s and have no idea who they even truly are.
 He taught me that you can’t fix people and sometimes you need to save yourself before trying to save someone else.
 If I hadn’t dropped him like a hot potato, which unfolded an unpredictable series of events, who knows where we’d be today.